-In today’s video, I look at the various ways you can promote your website, as asked by Harriet Sanders.
+In today’s video, I look at the various ways you can promote your website and increase website traffic, as asked by Harriet Sanders.
 I’ll cover both online and offline techniques and why certain channels are worth more investment than others.
-Looking at paid media, owned media, and earned media, I’ll look at:
+Looking at paid media, owned media, and earned media, I’ll cover:

 Video Transcript ♪ [music] ♪ Hello, and welcome to The UK Domain.
 Today’s question comes from Harriet Sanders who asks, “What’s the best way to promote my website?”

 This is quite a broad question and I’ll try to tailor my question to Harriet as much as I can, who I know runs an e-commerce website and also has a high street shop.
 But broadly, just for the general audience, I’ve tried to explain why certain channels, I think, are worth more investment than others.

 A really nice way of thinking about the various ways of promoting a website, both online and offline, is to think about paid media, earned media and owned media.
 So, paid media is advertising and promotion that you pay for.
 The examples I’ve put up here is paid social media advertising, PPC advertising, which is predominantly AdWords, you know, when you’re searching on Google, you’ve got the paid listings at the top.
 Display advertising, which is the banner ads that you see across the web, on newspapers and magazines, for example.
 And I’ve put print here and I’m going to come back to that when I talk about it.